cepharum/hitchy/docs-source/internals/architecture-basics.md

 ## Integrating With Services

 Currently there are two _injectors_: one is available for integrating a Hitchy-based application with an Express.js based service as a middleware.
-A second one is attaching a Hitchy-based application with a purely Node.js based HTTP service.
+A second one is attaching a Hitchy-based application to a purely Node.js based HTTP service.

 Integrating with ExpressJS application is as simple as this: